abluescarab/tModLoader-WingSlot/README.md

 ## Credits
 * jopojelly for code that draws a slot to the left of the dyes
-* boffin for his UI toolkit
+* Boffin for his UI toolkit